-If your can’t power the camera from VTX for some reason, the next best thing to do is use a filtered, regulated power source to power both the VTX and camera, either from a dedicated UBEC, flight controller, or PDB.
+If your can’t power the camera from VTX for some reason, the next best thing to do is use a filtered, regulated power source to power both the VTX and camera.
+It can either be a dedicated UBEC, flight controller, or PDB.

 Power FPV system directly from LiPo?

-A lot of FPV cameras and VTX’s these days can be powered directly by a 4S LiPo battery, some even support 6S.
-But the raw voltage tends to be noisy because the ESC’s and motors are also connected to it, the noise can get passed through the PDB or flight controller to your VTX and your FPV camera.
+The majority of FPV cameras and VTX’s these days can be powered directly by a 4S, even 6S battery.
+But the raw voltage tends to be noisy because of the ESC’s and motors it’s connected to.
+The noise can get passed through the PDB or flight controller to your VTX and FPV camera.

-To minimize noise in your FPV video feed, you want to protect both of your camera and VTX from exposed to noise as much as possible, it’s best to power them from a filtered and regulated power source.
+To minimize noise in your FPV video feed, you want to protect both of your camera and VTX from exposing to noise.
+It’s best to power them from a filtered and regulated power source.